 Black history month is over.
 But what about the rest of the year?
 Las Positas’ black students are here year-round.
 Listen to what they have to say.

 At Las Positas, only 4% of the student population is Black, according to a 2022 spring census.
 Resources like the Black Cultural Resource Center, or the BCRC, and Umoja seek to support and help this group, yet struggle to attract them.
 The BCRC struggles to find staff and can’t stay open for many hours.
-Black students at LPC note their struggles amidst these issues.
+Black students at LPC talked about their struggles amidst these issues in Express interviews.